 …. but with laser precision, .. to where the king’s prisoners were.

 … put him into the jail, the place where the king’s prisoners were confined …

-He was right in the midst of people who closely worked for Pharoah, … like the chief cupbearer and chief baker.
+He was right in the midst of people who closely worked for Pharaoh, … like the chief cupbearer and chief baker.

-Three of the managers Joseph was close to, were in Pharoah’s court.
+Three of the managers Joseph met and was close to, … were in Pharaoh’s court.

-In Potiphar’s home and in prison, Joseph was close to information about the movers and shakers who were around Pharoah.
-From this, he unconciously learnt about the political landscape of Pharoah’s court – the good guys, the intrigues, the deceit, the egos, the divisions and alliances.
+In Potiphar’s home and in prison, Joseph was close to information/stories about the movers and shakers who were around Pharaoh.
+From this, he unconciously learned about the political landscape of Pharaoh’s court – the good guys, the intrigues, the deceit, the egos, the divisions and alliances.